ASHUMHRPROJECTS1/SmartDeviceContrller/README.md

 By following this guide, you will be able to know and make your Smart Device Controller.
-This project guide contains the�les necessary to help you step by step produce your own Smart Device Controller.
+This project guide contains the files necessary to help you step by step produce your own Smart Device Controller.
 Please follow the steps of the project to get a positive result.